amanster82/SENG_371/README.md

 ## Development Guide

+### Requirements
+In order to run the API server, NodeJS V7.0.0 or higher is required with the '--harmony-async-await' flag.
+The 'npm start' command will use this flag by default.

 ### Run standalone server
 * `npm start` — Will run a Koa server that will serve the files in the 'public' folder